levonka/fillit/README.md

 # Fillit

 Fillit is a School 42 project.
-The purpose of this project is to create program which form the smallest possible square from a list of tetriminos.
+The purpose of this project is to create program that forms the smallest possible square from a list of tetriminos.

 [`fillit.en.pdf`](/fillit.en.pdf) is the task file.